anukaal/BANDIT/README.md

 Using ssh -i ./sshkey.private bandit14@localhost , it directly jump in into the bandit 14.
 Then for getting password for the next level it is stored in the cat /etc/bandit_pass/bandit14

+Level 14 to 15:

+The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
+Using the previous previous question that the password for the next level is stored in the /etc/bandit_pass/bandit14 and I get this # 4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e .
+After that To submit this password for the next level using echo command follwed by the above password and nc -v localhost 30000

+     PASSWORD : BfMYroe26WYalil77FoDi9qh59eK5xNr